Bar in Portland, United States

 Explore More in Portland

 Mississippi Studios sits within a broader North Portland scene worth knowing.
 For a full picture of where to eat, drink, and stay, see our full Portland bars guide, our full Portland restaurants guide, and our full Portland hotels guide.
 If you're planning a broader trip, our full Portland wineries guide and our full Portland experiences guide cover the wider territory.
-For comparison across strong cocktail bars in other markets, Bar Leather Apron in Honolulu, Jewel of the South in New Orleans, and Julep in Houston set a useful benchmark for what a well-programmed bar operation looks like at its leading.
+For comparison across strong cocktail bars in other markets, Bar Leather Apron in Honolulu, Jewel of the South in New Orleans, and Julep in Houston set a useful benchmark for what a well-programmed bar operation looks like at its finest.

 Frequently Asked Questions